Copyright © Pippinfest. All rights reserved.

 And Pippinfest, which literally means "apple festival" is still going strong, over three decades later!
 Over the years, the festival has offered attendees a wonderful day of crafts, food, and fun!
 School groups and musical groups offer entertainment.
 Boy Scouts, church groups, and the local Lions Club, among others, provide delectible treats.
 Pippinfest, from its earliest days to the present, has been a town-wide celebration of community, the harvest, and tradition.

-Join us this year for our 37th annual Pippinfest on
+Join us in 2023 for our 42nd annual Pippinfest on